| DUP(2) | System Calls Manual | DUP(2) |

 not in use by the process.

 The object referenced by the descriptor does not distinguish between fildes and fildes2 in any way.
 Thus if fildes2 and fildes are duplicate references to an open file, read(2), write(2) and lseek(2) calls all move a single pointer into the file, and append mode, non-blocking I/O and asynchronous I/O options are shared between the references.
 If a separate pointer into the file is desired, a different object reference to the file must be obtained by issuing an additional open(2) call.
-The close-on-exec flag on the new file descriptor is unset.
+The close-on-exec and close-on-fork flags on the new file descriptor are unset.

 In